Alextruder/ngrok_jenkins-test/README.md

 # ngrok_jenkins-test

-Here, I will display the following instructions to integrate jenkins with github, applied to a little project, which consists in creating a **React** app that will be run with a **Docker** container.
+In that file, I will give you the instructions to integrate Jenkins with Github, applied to a little project which consists in creating a **React** app that will be run in a **Docker** container.

 ## Components
 You will need to install the following components on your machine: